 What’s so important about dispatch center console furniture?
 We’re so glad you asked!
 If you are designing, building, or retrofitting a dispatch center, don’t forget about the furniture.
-It’s easy to get caught up in the technology and infrastructure of your control room, but the key to success is the productivity and effectiveness of your technicians and operators.
+It’s easy to get caught up in the technology and infrastructure of your control room.
+Productivity and effectiveness of your operators is the key to success.
 Here’s what you need to know about the furniture and why it’s such a critical piece of the design puzzle.

 The Importance of Ergonomics

-Integrating people and technology is a key factor when designing dispatch center console furniture, and ergonomics should be the focus.
-When we think about safety in a workplace like a dispatch center, our minds often go to things like loose or folded carpet that can be a trip hazard, faulty wiring that can cause fires, and spills on hard floors that can cause slipping.
+Integrating people and technology is a key factor when designing a dispatch center.
+And, ergonomics should be the focus.
+When we think about safety in a workplace, our minds often go to things like trip hazards, faulty wiring, and spills on hard floors that can cause slipping.

-What we often fail to consider is the hazard of poorly designed furniture and workstations and what that can mean for the employees who use them.
-Ergonomic risk factors include poor posture, awkward and repetitive motions and movements, constant vibration, and having to reach beyond a certain threshold.
+What we often fail to consider is the hazard of poorly designed furniture and workstations.
+We also don’t consider what that can mean for the employees who use them.
+Ergonomic risk factors include poor posture, awkward and repetitive motions and movements, and having to reach beyond a certain threshold.

-Studies have shown that lack of ergonomic design in workspaces such as a dispatch center – where operators sit and work for extended periods of time, and where focus is critical to the success of the individual and the organization – can be detrimental at best.
-Poor focus, physical discomfort and pain, fatigue, poor work quality, repetitive motion injuries, lack of job satisfaction, and absenteeism are all potential results of poorly designed workstations.
+Studies have shown that lack of ergonomic design in workspaces where operators sit and work for extended periods of time can be detrimental.
+Poorly designed workstations result in poor focus, physical discomfort, fatigue, poor work quality, repetitive motion injuries, lack of job satisfaction, and absenteeism.

 Benefits of an Ergonomic Dispatch Center